AbdullahAlz/operniam/README.md

 ## `updtdsc.sh`

-This was my first bashscript.
+This was my first bash script.
+It automates Discord updates on Debian.

-When I moved to Linux, being a [Discord](https://discord.com/) user [(bad)](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord), I had to suffer with updates.
+Being a [Discord](https://discord.com/) user [(bad)](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord), I had many issues after moving to Debian.
 Whenever a new Discord update comes out, you have to download a .deb file and install it.
 So instead of doing that manually every time, I wrote this script to replace the discord launcher itself.

 It checks for an existing Discord version, checks the up-to-date stable version and, if necessary, downloads and updates discord and in all cases launches the application.

-Launching this script is supposed to be equivalent to running Discord on Windows. `update.exe` checks for an update before running discord itself on Windows.
-On Linux, or specifically Debian, it cannot do that because it can't run `dpkg -i` without sudo access.
-Windows on the other hand lets anyone do anything.
+Launching this script is meant to be equivalent to running Discord on Windows. `update.exe` checks for an update before running discord itself on Windows.
+As always, read the script yourself before using it.
+If you do use it, I recommend replacing discord with it.
+This is done by putting this script in `.local/share/applications` and giving it the right to run.

+Currently this can only handle `.deb` files.

 ## `perfectNumber.py`
 For some given number of iterations, all even perfect numbers are calculated, using the same old boring method.